 In other words, it’s not entirely clear—the state’s Controlled Substances Act technically prohibits THC isomers.
 Delta 8 products may be found in retail cannabis dispensaries in Colorado, but they straddle a legal and illegal line.

-In general, Delta 8-THC is not readily available in Colorado and may be challenging to come by.
+Delta 8-THC is not readily available in Colorado and may be challenging to come by.

 Here are some of the essential provisions from the official bill text in Colorado: